jonathandarwin/hackgov-ugm-mobile/README.md

 A widget that can hold one or more widget, and display the widgets vertically.

     Column(
-        mainAxisAlignment: MainAxisAlignment.center, // Because the column display the widgets vertically, so the main axis is Y-axis.
-Centered the main axis means that we make all the widgets become centered in Y-axis
+        // Because the column display the widgets vertically, so the main axis is Y-axis.
+        // Centered the main axis means that we make all the widgets become centered in Y-axis
+        mainAxisAlignment: MainAxisAlignment.center,

+        children: [
-        children: [ // column hold the array of widgets, that will displaying the widgets in vertical way.
+            // column hold the array of widgets,
+            // that will displaying the widgets in vertical way.
             FlutterImage(),
             UsernameTextField(),
             PasswordTextField(),